appium/appium-xcuitest-driver/docs/guides/ci-setup.md

 ### Linking Apple Account

 This only applies for real device set up.
-Make sure to link your 'Apple Developer Account' in the machine's system wide "Account Panel" when using the "Basic (automatic) configuration" described [here](../preparation/real-device-prov-profile-setup.md#basic-automatic-configuration).
+Make sure to link your 'Apple Developer Account' in the machine's system wide "Account Panel" when using the "Basic Automatic Configuration" described [here](../preparation/prov-profile-basic-auto.md).

 ### Troubleshooting